The Center Cannot Hold (book): Reception

 The Center Cannot Hold was reviewed positively in a number of publications, with reviewers emphasizing the importance of psychoanalysis in Saks's journey.
 In a review for The American Journal of Psychiatry, Justin Simon called The Center Cannot Hold a complex insider perspective of schizophrenia, with psychoanalysis a curing force for her substantial mental illness; other factors that led to her success, according to Simon, included an intact family that could afford treatment, and Saks's ability to form friendships.
-J. Simon noted that "most predictable disorganizing influence is change" in her life.
+J. Simon noted that the "most predictable disorganizing influence is change" in her life.
 Similarly, Dale L. Johnson, professor emeritus in the department of psychology at the University of Houston, wrote in Psychiatric Rehabilitation Journal that Saks's relationship with Will helped her in coping with her illness.
 Overall, Nirbhay N. Singh of the Journal of Child and Family Studies said Saks utilized her brain to heal her brain.

 Saks's relationship with medication was also highlighted by reviewers as important.
 In the San Francisco Chronicle, Clea Simon stated how the importance of treatment allowed Saks to write the book, calling it a historical original and noting how treatment allowed Ken Steele to write his 2001 memoir The Day the Voices Stopped about his psychosis as well.
 C. Simon describes the book as fluent but at times deeply disturbing.
 A reviewer for Publishers Weekly agreed, detailing that the book was weighty reading and calling Saks's constant desire to cease medication a motif.